entrecode/ec.dm-cache/readme.md

 Returns an entry.
 Will load it from cache, if possible.
 Will cache it if loaded from Data Manager.
 The optional `transformFunction` can be used to only cache and return a part of the entry.
 Note that this transform function should be the same for each call to a specific model.
 It may be synchronous or returning a Promise.
+The entry will only ever contain the values (not an SDK Entry object).